day8/re-frame-undo/README.md

 ```
 (undoable my-string-generating-fn)
 ```
-Your function will be called with arguments `db` `event-vec` and it is expected to return a string explanation.
+Your function will be called with arguments `db` and `event-vec` and it is expected to return a string explanation.

+Of course, as noted above,  if a handler returns an `:undo` effect, the explanation it provides trumps all other methods of suppling the explanation.

 ### App Triggered Undo